Jeb Dunnuck’s The Rhone Report La Peira Reviews March 2013

 2011 Deusyls de la Pèira White 94

 Quite possibly the top white I was able to taste from the entire region, the 2011 Deusyls de la Pèira, a blend mainly Viognier yet with a splash of Roussanne, would give a top Condrieu a run for its money.
-Beautiful on the nose, with sweet apricot and peach driven fruit intermixed with flowers, butter crème, toasted nut, and spice, it flows onto the palate with thrilling richness that never seems heavy or cumbersome in the least.
+Beautiful on the nose, with sweet apricot and peach driven fruit intermixed with flowers, butter crème, toasted nut, and spice, it flows onto the palate with a thrilling richness that never seems heavy or cumbersome in the least.
 Full-bodied, voluptuously textured, and brilliantly focused and long on the finish, it is a superb white that should not be missed.
 (94 pts.)
 Copyright © 2013 The Rhone Report Jeb Dunnuck: http://therhonereport.com/

 Matissat (Pure Mourvèdre)